Skip to main content

 Deadline: Currently closed

-We established seed grant programming for the US to support research and/or public discussions to learn about and foster consent-based processes tied to critical infrastructure.
+The seed grant programming supports research and public discussions on consent-based processes tied to critical infrastructure.

-Awardees thus far will advance understanding of consent-based siting across sectors and types of critical infrastructure.
+Awardees will advance understanding of consent-based siting across sectors and types of critical infrastructure.

-Utah State University will be awarded ~$80,000 to investigate how community health and wellbeing can be integrated into community engagement and consent-based siting for future energy infrastructure projects in coal-dependent communities in Utah’s Carbon and Emery counties.
+Utah State University will be awarded ~$80,000 to investigate how community health and wellbeing can be integrated into community engagement and consent-based siting for future energy infrastructure projects in communities experiencing change in Utah’s Carbon and Emery counties.

 The above proposals were chosen for their clear potential and valuable approaches to make significant contributions in the area of consent-based siting.